b-kaiser/flesnet/doc/TS_Source_Identifier.md

 # Flesnet Timeslice Source Identifier
 (2021-12-13, by Jan de Cuveland)

-A timeslice source can be identifed by a UTF8 string that resembles a URI:
+A timeslice source can be identified by a UTF8 string that resembles a URI:
 ```
 scheme://path?param1=value1&param2=value2
 ```